-The site is ranked 12th in the site assessment undertaken by the of Stoke Golding.
+The site is ranked 12th in the site assessment undertaken by the Parish Council.
+Development here would extend the built-up area into the countryside with an adverse impact on the landscape setting of Stoke Golding.
 The site would use some of the best and most versatile land.
 The site is of ecological value.
 The northern part of the site comprises a Local Wildlife Site (Grassland) and species of Common mouse-ear can be found.
-The hedgerow along its eastern into the countryside with an adverse impact on the landscape setting and Stoke
+The hedgerow along its eastern boundary also comprises a Local Wildlife Site.
+The site may have heritage potential and includes Ridge & furrow features.
+The size of site substantially exceeds the housing provision required.
+The site is distant and isolated from the rest of the village There is no footway to the Hinckley Road frontage.
+The site has poor access to village centre.
+Given the proximity to the school, the additional traffic from the site is a concern.